Smiffenfeffer/smiffenfeffer.github.io/README.md

-Currently the landing page for our website.
+Currently the landing page for [smiffenfeffer.com](http://smiffenfeffer.com).